upsub/client-js/README.md

 - `pingInterval: Number`: The client will fire a ping message to the dispatcher each interval, default `30000` ms (30s).
 - `pongTimeout: Number`: The client should receive a pong message within the timeout, the client will try to reconnect otherwise.
 - `subscriptionTimeout: Number`: If the dispatcher doesn't send a subscription acknowledgement back within the timeout `2000` ms default, then the client will notify the server again.
+- `requestTimeout: Number`: Request should receive a response within the given time otherwise reject, default is `5000` ms.

 #### Subscribe to channels
 The best way to structure event streams is by scoping events to a specific or multiple channels.